David Hockney

+Hockney studied at the Royal College of Art before moving to Los Angeles in the 1960s.
+The light and lifestyle of California had a profound effect on his work; using acrylic paint, he worked on large portrait studies before turning to prints and photocollages in his later career.
+He used digital applications extensively in the final decades of his career and returned to the Yorkshire landscapes of his childhood with large en plein air pieces.
+He was also a celebrated operatic stage designer.
+Hockney exhibited internationally with several important retrospectives at leading institutions and was the recipient of major civic and institutional honours.
+Hockney came out as gay as a young man several years before the decriminalisation of homosexuality in Britain.
+He lived between the United Kingdom, France and the United States.
+In the late 2010s, auction sales established him as the most expensive living artist.

 Early life and education

-David Hockney was born in Bradford, West Riding of Yorkshire, England, the fourth of five children of Kenneth Hockney (1904–1978) who was an accountant's clerk who later ran his own accountancy business, and who had been a conscientious objector in the Second World War, and Laura (1900–1999) née Thompson, a devout Methodist and strict vegetarian.
-He was educated at Wellington Primary School, Bradford Grammar School, Bradford College of Art (his teachers there included Frank Lisle and his fellow students included Derek Boshier, Pauline Boty, Norman Stevens, David Oxtoby, and John Loker) and the Royal College of Art in London, where he met R. B. Kitaj, Frank Bowling and Neil Stokoe.
+David Hockney was born on 9 July 1937 in Bradford, West Yorkshire, England, the fourth of five children of Kenneth Hockney (1904–1978), an accountant's clerk who later ran his own accountancy business and who had been a conscientious objector in the Second World War, and Laura (1900–1999) née Thompson, a devout Methodist and strict vegetarian.
+He was educated at Wellington Primary School, Bradford Grammar School, Bradford College of Art (his teachers there included Frank Lisle, and his fellow students included Derek Boshier, Pauline Boty, Angela McCaul, Norman Stevens, David Oxtoby and John Loker) and the Royal College of Art (RCA) in London, where he met R. B. Kitaj, Frank Bowling and Neil Stokoe.

-At the Royal College of Art, Hockney featured – alongside Peter Blake – in the exhibition New Contemporaries, which announced the arrival of British Pop art.
+At the RCA Hockney featured alongside Peter Blake in the exhibition New Contemporaries, which announced the arrival of British Pop art.
 He was associated with the movement, but his early works display expressionist elements which are similar to some of Francis Bacon's works.

 When the RCA said it would not let him graduate if he did not complete an assignment of a life drawing of a live model in 1962, Hockney painted Life Painting for a Diploma in protest.
 He had refused to write an essay required for the final examination and said that he should be assessed solely on his artworks.
 Recognising his talent and growing reputation, the RCA changed its regulations and awarded him a diploma.
 After leaving the RCA, he taught at Maidstone College of Art for a short time.
 He taught at the University of Iowa in 1964.
-Hockney also taught at the University of Colorado, Boulder in 1965.
-Next he taught at the University of California, Los Angeles from 1966 to 1967 and then at the University of California, Berkeley in 1967.
+Hockney also taught at the University of Colorado, Boulder, in 1965.
+Next he taught at the University of California, Los Angeles, from 1966 to 1967 and then at the University of California, Berkeley, in 1967.